What is the "Your free trial period is almost over" email scam?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-It is also possible that scammers behind this scam campaign would ask to provide remote access to computers and then use the provided access to steal information, open personal files, documents, or install malware (e.g., ransomware, Trojan-type malware).
+It is also possible that scammers behind this scam campaign will ask to provide remote access to computers and then use this access to steal information, open personal files, documents, or install malware (e.g., ransomware, Trojan-type malware).

 More examples of email scams are "Facebook Lottery Email Scam", "Banca Sella Email Scam", and "We Are Interested In Buying Your Product Email Scam".
-As mentioned in the first paragraph, emails can be used to deliver malicious software.
+As mentioned, emails can be used to deliver malicious software.

 How do spam campaigns infect computers?